Tika giacchinoi: Taxonomy

 Tika was recovered as a member of Sphenodontinae, in a polytomy with Cynosphenodon, Kawasphenodon, and Sphenodon (the tuatara).

 Ecology

 Tika is one of two sphenodontians known from the Candeleros Formation, alongside the distantly related herbivorous sphenodontian Priosphenodon.
-Like other sphenodontines, Tika is thought to have been carnivorous and to have fed on insects and possibly small vertebrates.
+Like other sphenodontines, Tika is thought to have been carnivorous and to have fed on insects and small vertebrates, such as juvenile Najash, Priosphenodon and young Cronopio.